 4. Maximize Turnout Time.
 This tip may be the most difficult to implement, especially if you board your horses.
 However, time spent in turnout can reduce stress, provide mental stimulation and even allow your horse to graze naturally, keeping forage moving through his digestive system.

-5. Use an Ulcer Preventative.
-For horses prone to ulcers, or that will be in stressful situations or environments, feeding an ulcer preventative can offer additional support.
-There are many options available, and it may be best to discuss your horse’s individual situation with your vet to identify the right preventative product.
+5. Use an Ulcer Preventive.
+For horses prone to ulcers, or that will be in stressful situations or environments, feeding an ulcer preventive can offer additional support.
+There are many options available, and it may be best to discuss your horse’s individual situation with your vet to identify the right preventive product.

 Top trainers, owners and competitors rely on BRL Equine products to help their horses perform at their very best.
 You can get the same great results!
 Our all-natural equine nutritional supplements really work... guaranteed or your money back!